The Gift of Interpretation of Tongues: A Guide For Its Use

 Distinguishing the Gifts: Interpretation vs. Revelation

-Paul says, "If anything is REVEALED to another who sits by, let the first keep silent.
+Paul says, "If anything is revealed to another who sits by, let the first keep silent.
 For you can all prophesy one by one, that all may learn and all may be encouraged (1 Corinthians 14:30–31, emphasis added).

 The use of the word "revealed" indicates this verse doesn't have anything to do with prophecy or the interpretation of tongues.
 Paul is likely referring to one of the revelation gifts: word of knowledge, word of wisdom, or discernment of spirits.